shibajee/realtek-uad-creative-legacy-mod/README.md

 - Restart ur PC

-- Extract creative softwares TAMB-GBS1D-4-LB or XMB5-OEM1D-1-11 or SBC3-OEM1D-1-11 and double click setup.exe, complete the setup and select I will restart my computer later.
+- Extract the creative softwares (.rar archive) and double click setup.exe, complete the setup and select I will restart my computer later.

 - Now extract GenKGA.rar and run GenKGA.bat as administrator, complete the activation.